-Back in 1999, the aqueduct and surrounding area was submitted to the 'tentative list' of properties being considered for UNESCO World Heritage Site status.
+It was back in 1999, when the aqueduct and surrounding area was first submitted to the 'tentative list' of properties being considered for UNESCO World Heritage Site status.

 Today the World Heritage site is managed by a range of organisations, including the Canal & River Trust in Wales, working in partnership to deliver to protect, preserve and promote its outstanding universal value.

-As partners we contribute to the www.pontcysyllte-aqueduct.co.uk website.
+As partners, we contribute to UNESCO's www.pontcysyllte-aqueduct.co.uk website.
 It has a handy tool to help you build an itinerary so you can make a weekend of it and really explore the 11 miles of the World Heritage Site.
-The canal starts at Horseshoe Falls, Llantisilio near Llangollen and along though Trevor and Froncysyllte on to Chirk, travelling under our many bridges, over two aqueducts and through two tunnels.

 Last date edited: 19 September 2017